lukasgebhard/Political-News-Filter/README.md

 - [The HuffPost dataset](https://www.kaggle.com/rmisra/news-category-dataset)
 - [The BBC dataset](http://mlg.ucd.ie/datasets/bbc.html)

-After fitting the classifier on 87.5 % of the articles, testing it on the remaining 12.5 % of articles yields:
+After fitting the classifier on 87.5 % of the articles, testing it on the remaining 12.5 % yields:

 - F1 = 94.4
 - Precision = 95.2